As important as choosing which caravan is for you is choosing which car is best for your caravan. And the decision can't be rushed.

 The advantage of towing with an automatic is smoother restarts from rest as power is fed evenly to the driving wheels, reducing wheel-spin.
-If a sudden burst of acceleration is required, 'kick-down' on the accelerator will achieve it.
+If a sudden burst of acceleration is required, a 'kick-down' on the accelerator will achieve this.
 The main advantage of a manual gearbox is its ability to match engine speed to optimum torque.
 An automatic's fluid drive allows a certain amount of 'slippage' between the transmission and the engine, resulting in some loss of power and a consequent increase in fuel consumption.

 Auto gearboxes can also suffer from overheating when towing, especially in hot climates or on extended gradients.
 Some car makers exclude certain auto transmission models from towing, or require an additional transmission oil cooler.
 Check with the dealer or manufacturer.
 The car's handbook will tell you what is required.